 “what tackle should I take to Norway”

-Below I have given some information on the items I take with me and hopefully it will be of some use to help you along the way on deciding the correct items to take with you.
+Below I have given some information on the Norway fishing tackle I take with me and hopefully it will be of some use to help you along the way in deciding the correct items to take with you.

 Rod and Reels